 The first thing to consider is whether “best” (for you) means “selling at the best price” or “selling with the least amount of hassle” or “selling in a reasonable amount of time”.
 This is important, because in today’s market you will be lucky indeed to get two out of those three.

 Obviously, eBay is the best known of these and if you’re already selling other items there you know all the pros and cons, ups and downs, and of course the fee schedules.
 But what if you haven’t sold there in a decade or more (things have changed bigtime) or have never sold there before?
 You first need to educate yourself about all of eBay’s current policies and seller requirements, especially as it pertains to returns and fees; for example, at one time shipping charges were not subject to eBay’s transaction (selling) fee but now they are.
 Postage costs can mount up rapidly when a fragile item is properly packaged for shipment.
 The upside to eBay is the traffic: you’ll get the most eyes looking at your Cybis.
-The downside is the huge seller pool, which means that you’ll have to work very hard to make your listing more desirable than the other half dozen people selling the same one (this is particularly true for the long-running open editions like the Baby Owl, Mr. Snowball, the various child heads and animals, etc.) This means doing research to find out exactly what you’ve got, so that you can describe each piece accurately and professionally; this site is the best place to start and if you have a piece that isn’t shown here yet, feel free to contact me via the contact form in the About the Archive page and I’ll fill in whatever blanks I can.
+The downside is the huge seller pool, which means that you’ll have to work very hard to make your listing more desirable than the other half dozen people selling the same one (this is particularly true for the long-running open editions like the Baby Owl, Mr. Snowball, the various child heads and animals, etc.) This means doing research to find out exactly what you’ve got, so that you can describe each piece accurately and professionally; this site is the best place to start and if you have a piece that isn’t shown here yet, feel free to contact me via the contact form link below and I’ll fill in whatever blanks I can.
 If you have the time and patience to deal with the numerous ins and outs of selling fragile items on eBay (more on the breakables topic later), and to commit the time and effort to make your listing more appealing than the others, it might be the best place for you.
-Just keep in mind that unless you’re willing to renew your listing repeatedly for a very long time and adopt a last-man-standing approach, you’re probably going to end up getting less for your Cybis than you would like or expect.
+Just keep in mind that unless you’re willing to renew your listing repeatedly for a very long time and adopt a last-man-standing approach, you’re probably going to end up getting less for your Cybis than you would like or expect. eBay also offers fixed-price listings, which I will mention below.

-If you don’t want the hassle of dealing with buyers, packing, and shipping – and depending on where you’re geographically located – you could consign your Cybis to a local brick-and-mortar auction house that has a significant presence online and that also deals in similar collectibles (Boehm, Royal Worcester, etc).
+If you don’t want the hassle of dealing with buyers, packing, and shipping – and depending on where you’re geographically located – you could consign your Cybis to a local brick-and-mortar auction house that has a presence online and that also deals in similar collectibles (Boehm, Royal Worcester, etc.).
 Many of these have been selling online for decades and have a regular following in the collectibles category, and they also make sure that the larger auction compilation sites link to their auction catalogs.
-It’s a good idea to go to the LiveAuctioneers site , do a search for Cybis in the Sold category, and browse the listings paying attention to the auctioneer locations; you should come away with at least a couple of places in your general area to contact.
+It’s a good idea to go to the LiveAuctioneers site, do a search for Cybis in the Sold category, and browse the listings paying attention to the auctioneer locations; you should come away with at least a couple of places in your general area to contact.
 However, be aware that in most (not all) cases you may end up netting less for your Cybis this way than you would if you sold it yourself on eBay; at least that seems to be the trend over the past year or two.
 On the other hand, being able to avoid the entire packing/shipping scenario might be totally worth it!
 One last note re: auction houses is that they work better for the limited editions and/or the larger-size retired open editions than for the type of small open editions mentioned in the eBay section, unless those are offered in a single multi-piece lot.

 Back in the “olden days” there seemed to be a half dozen small antique shops in every town, but just like the high-end giftware shops these have also virtually disappeared.
 The ones that remain tend to be (in my suburban area at least) multi-dealer venues where individual sellers rent display case space.
 I don’t think I’ve ever seen any Cybis for sale in any of these shops other than the occasional Baby Owl or Mr. Snowball.
 Any such local venue will typically look up the recent eBay selling prices for a given Cybis piece, slash that by 50% or more, and offer that amount to someone wishing to sell.
 Again, as with the auction houses, you need to decide if avoiding the time/effort/hassle of selling online is worth the discount.
 An upside to checking out the single-owner antiques shops – if any – is that you might be able to arrange a consignment agreement with them.
 (Sellers in multi-dealer shops are less likely to have extra space for consignment pieces.)